 Corporate Innovation in the Cyber Age

-We construct and validate a text-based metric capturing firms’ ex-ante exposure to cybersecurity risk, and we document that the rise of cyber threats is redesigning corporate innovation strategies.
-As firms’ exposure to cybersecurity risk increases, managers’ reliance on trade-secrets declines, as they seek to protect their firm’s intellectual capital under patent and intellectual property laws.
-Beside increasing their patenting activity, we document that firms exposed to cyber threats file for simpler patents to accelerate their innovation cycle.
-Finally, we show that this strategic adjustment is not costless, as it causes firms’ returns to R&D investments to decline significantly.
+In this study, we use a text-based metric capturing firms’ ex-ante exposure to cybersecurity risk and document the rise of cyber threats as redesigning corporate innovation and appropriation strategies.
+As firms’ exposure to cybersecurity risk increases, managers’ reliance on trade secrets declines, as they seek to protect their firms’ intellectual capital under patent and intellectual property laws.
+In addition to this increase in patent activity, we determine that firms exposed to cyber threats file for simpler patents to accelerate their innovation cycle.
+Finally, we show that this strategic adjustment is not costless, as it causes firms’ returns to research and development (R&D) investments to decline significantly.

 Keywords: Cyber risk, Cyber-attack, Corporate Innovation, Patents, Trade Secrets